uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 The goal of Milestone 1 is to create a set of HTML pages providing a mockup of the pages in the system.

 Milestone 1 was managed using [BowFolio GitHub Project Board M1](https://github.com/bowfolios/bowfolios/projects/1):
 ![](images/project-board-1.png)

-## Example Enhancements

-There are a number of simple enhancements that can be added in development later:

-* Display an email icon that links to a mailto: for each associated user.
-* Display the home page for each project as a home icon.
-Click on it to visit the home page.
-* Add social media accounts to the profile (Instagram, Twitter, Facebook) and show the associated department accounts.
-* It would be nice for users to only be able to edit the items that they have created.
-Add an "owner" field to the item collection, and then only allow a user to edit an item definition if they own it.
-* The testcafe acceptance tests might only test successful form submissions.
-Add a test in which you fill out a form incorrectly (perhaps omitting a required field) and then test to ensure that the form does not submit successfully.

 ## Contact Us